Skip to main content

 4. What does it mean for California State Preschool Program (CSPP) contractors to "fill" the set aside?
 (Updated)

 Filling the set aside means that contractors enroll enough children with exceptional needs to fully earn the percentage of funded enrollment that is set aside.
-For example, in 2025–26, filling the set aside would mean that contractors would enroll enough children with exceptional needs to fully earn the 7.5 percent set aside.
-Beginning in 2026–27, contractors are required to fill the 10 percent set aside.
+Starting in fiscal year 2022-23, filling the set aside would mean that contractors would enroll enough children with exceptional needs to fully earn the 5 percent set aside.

 5. Does a child with a 504 plan count as a child with exceptional needs?